microsoft/MPNet/README.md

 # MPNet

+[MPNet](https://) (Masked and Permuted Pre-training for Language Understanding, by Kaitao Song, Xu Tan, Tao Qin, Jianfeng Lu, Tie-Yan Liu), is a novel pre-training method for language understanding tasks.
+It solves the problems of MLM (masked language modeling) in BERT and PLM (permuted language modeling) in XLNet, and combines the best of both worlds of MLM and PLM.

+## Supported Features
+* A unified view and implementation of several pre-training models including BERT, XLNet, MPNet, etc.
+* Code for pre-training and fine-tuning for a variety of language understanding (GLUE, SQuAD, RACE, etc) tasks.

+## Installation

 We implement MPNet and this pre-training toolkit based on the codebase of [fairseq](https://github.com/pytorch/fairseq).
 The installation is as follow:

 ```